Unethical human experimentation: State of Japan

-Aboriginal Australians
+Indigenous Australians

-In the 1920s and 1930s, Aboriginal Australians were subject to medical experiments on how they experienced pain and where body measurements and blood samples were forcibly taken.
+In the 1920s and 1930s, Aboriginal Australians and Torres Strait Islanders were subject to medical experiments on how they experienced pain and where body measurements and blood samples were forcibly taken.
 The experiments were motivated by a system of scientific racism and were carried out by researchers from the University of Adelaide.
 In 2002, the vice chancellor of the university described the experiments as "degrading and in some cases barbarous" and the school issued a formal apology to Aboriginal and Torres Strait Islander groups.

 Indigenous populations in Canada

 Canada has historically carried out unethical medical experiments on indigenous populations in concert with its policies of forced cultural assimilation.
 In 1933, about 600 Native children from the reserves near Qu'Appelle, Saskatchewan, were enrolled in a trial to test the tuberculosis vaccine.
 During the course of the trial, in both the control and treatment groups nearly a fifth "died from diseases of poverty, gastroenteritis and pneumonia, as a result of the lethal living conditions on the reserves."
 Parental consent was not sought for indigenous children, though it was sought for the non-indigenous.

 Between 1942 and 1952, malnourished children from six residential schools were used in experiments without consent or parental notification.
 They were split into treatment and control groups and denied increases in nutrition, despite the researchers believing malnutrition to be a serious problem in the schools, as they were used to determine whether certain combinations of supplements mitigated problems.
 Children died, developed anemia, and were in some cases denied dental care previously available to them as they developed cavities and gingivitis.
 The experiments were run by the Department of Indian Affairs of Canada and directed by Percy Moore and Frederick Tisdall, a former president of the Canadian Paediatric Society.
 In 2014, the Society released a statement outlining guidelines for community-based participatory research involving Inuit, Métis, and First Nations youth.